occrp/investigativedashboard.org/about.md

 story inception to publication, the research team helps OCCRP’s member centers and partners to break new ground in investigative journalism.

-We support research requests from journalists working at our
-<a class="mid-gray dim" href="https://www.occrp.org/en/members">member centers</a>
-and reporters partnering with us on investigations.
-If you are collaborating with us in a different capacity, for example through
-<a class="mid-gray dim" href="https://www.occrp.org/en/gacc/">our GACC partnership</a>,
-we can also support your research.
-If in doubt, please
-<a class="mid-gray dim" href="mailto:research@occrp.org">get in touch</a>.

 ## History

 OCCRP ID was developed by OCCRP co-founder Paul Radu and Justin Arenstein from